Make-School-Courses/DevOps-Security/01-intro/README.md

   - Question: what do you understand about web security?
   - Pair up with another student and research web security problems:
     - What is the most common security issue?
-  - Talk about botnets and honey pots
-    - What are them?
-    - What are they used for?
-    - Are they good, bad?

-  - Discussion
+  - Discussion/slides
     - Two models of web security: AAA and CIA
-      - Research and discuss
+      - CIA/AIC
         - Confidentiality
           - Who can see your data
         - Integrity
           - Who can edit or change your data
         - Availability
           - Who and where your data can be accessed
+      - AAA
         - Authentication
           - requires proof: Knowledge, hardware, biometric
           - multifactor authentication: Two Factor Authentication
           - Are there any problem with two factor authentication?
         - Authorization
           - Based on credentials you get privilege
           - principal of least privilege
         - Accounting
           - Give some examples of accounting...

-    - Name some issues with security
+      - Cyber security Vocabulary - Take a word and deifne it
+        - Threats

-    - Threats Actors can be anything
+        - Actors
+        - White Hat
+        - Gray Hat
+        - Black Hat
         - Assets
           - Hardware
           - Software
           - Data
           - Trade Secrets
           - Personal Info
         - Vulnerability
-      - Threat actors exploit vulnerability
-    - Risk the probablity of a loss
+        - Risk

-    Name the exploit, threat actor, and ...

 ## Objectives
-  - Define the effects of weak web security
+  - Measure current understanding of web security
+  - Study security vocabulary
+  - investigate and apply cyber security models
   - Recite famous historical hacks
     - Define the effects and significance of famous hacks
   - Identify the domains of web security